XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/skills.md

 >
 > [Pekola.](/GFL/assets/images/PekolaUse.png)

-### What's Unity Skill?

-> Skill that activates when you have both of the prerequisite dolls in the same echelon.
-Can be acquired by going through Bookshelf of Memories<!-- link --> in the Data Room.
->
-> You'll see it sandwiched between Base Skill and MOD Skill, collapsed. <!-- @ Visuak -->
->
-> As for those who have it, G36 + Springfield, Grizzly + Pzb39, AKAlfa + M82.

 ### Can SAA MOD trigger M500 MOD?

 > Even better.
 It still works even after the initial three procs are used.
 Just make sure to cover the first few seconds of no shield.